Gas stove: Health impact

-One study of pipelines in Boston found that natural gas contains non-methane impurities including heptane, hexane, cyclohexane, benzene and toluene.
+A 2023 study found benzene, a known carcinogen, accumulated in homes to unhealthy levels when natural gas or propane stoves were used, especially when vent hoods were not used.
+The Stanford researchers determined benzene is emitted from the cooking gas, not the food being cooked.
+Benzene exposure causes both cancer and noncancerous health effects.
+Shorter-term benzene exposure suppresses blood cell production, and chronic benzene exposure increases the risk of leukemias and lymphomas.
+A 2002 study of pipelines in Boston found that natural gas contains non-methane impurities including heptane, hexane, cyclohexane, benzene and toluene.

+After health concerns about gas stoves became more prominent in the 2020s and American localities regulated additions of gas stoves to new buildings, the Republican Party in the United States pushed legislative bills to "save gas stoves".
+In June 2023, a bill in the Republican-controlled House of Representatives narrowly failed as a dozen Republican legislators voted against the bill due to a disagreement with the Republican leadership on unrelated issues.

+Range hoods for gas stoves

+Gas stoves produce higher levels of smoke, grease, and water vapor, making it essential to use a range hood with high airflow and suction power for effective ventilation.
+In particular, range hoods equipped with advanced filtration systems, such as Plasma⁺ or gas leak detection technology, provide enhanced air purification and safety, reducing health risks.

 Climate impact

 Gas stoves are often run on natural gas.
 The extraction and consumption of natural gas is a major and growing contributor to climate change.
 Both the gas itself (specifically methane) and carbon dioxide, which is released when natural gas is burned, are greenhouse gases.
-In 2022, a research group investigated leakage in 53 homes in California and estimated the methane emissions from gas stoves in the United States were equivalent over a 20 year period to the greenhouse gas emissions of 500,000 cars.
+In 2022, a research group investigated leakage in 53 homes in California and estimated the methane emissions from gas stoves in the United States were equivalent over a 20-year period to the greenhouse gas emissions of 500,000 cars.
 About 80% of methane emissions occur when stoves are turned off, as the result of leaks in gas lines and fittings.

+Phase-out

-Some places, such as the Australian Capital Territory, have curtailed installation of gas stoves and appliances in new construction, for reasons of health, indoor air quality, and climate protection.
+Some places, such as the Australian Capital Territory and New York State, have curtailed installation of gas stoves and appliances in new construction, for reasons of health, indoor air quality, and climate protection.
+The natural gas industry in the United States have spent millions of dollars resisting attempts to impose more regulations or bans on gas stoves in residential buildings.
+As of 2023, the legality of gas stove bans in the United States is the subject of active lawsuits.
+The European Union and some Canadian cities may ban gas stoves in new buildings.

 Many electrification codes exempt commercial kitchens.